Continual Adaptation of Vision Transformers for Federated Learning: Introduction

 To mitigate forgetting while adhering to the core principles of CFL, we propose HePCo: \textbf{H}eterogeneous \textbf{P}rompt \textbf{Co}nsolidation (Fig.~\ref{fig:use-case}).
-Our method is driven by the goals of (i) minimizing communication costs, (ii) ensuring client privacy, and (iii) client-level computation efficiency.
-We first propose to leverage \emph{prompting}-based methods, which have shown successful results in the rehearsal-free continual learning setting.
-This also has the benefit of utilizing frozen Foundation Models, meaning that only prompts and classifiers have to be transmitted, reducing communication.
+Our method is driven by the goals of (i) minimizing communication costs, (ii) improving client privacy, and (iii) client-level computation efficiency.
+We first propose to leverage \emph{prompting}-based methods, which have shown successful results in the rehearsal-free continual learning setting \cite{l2p,dualprompt}.
+This also has the benefit of utilizing frozen Vision Transformer backbones, meaning that only prompts and classifiers have to be transmitted, reducing communication.
 The key contribution of our approach is then to answer the question of how to merge prompts from different clients in a scalable manner.
-Towards this end we propose a lightweight method for generating pseudo-data and distilling client model information.
-Importantly, we distill data from both the past task label distribution as well as the current task label distribution, preventing both catastrophic forgetting and performance degradation due to client heterogeneity. \textit{In summary, we make the following key contributions:} \begin{enumerate}[topsep=0pt,itemsep=0ex,partopsep=1ex,parsep=1ex,leftmargin=*,labelindent=10pt] \item We modify and extend popular continual prompt-based approaches to the setting of Continual Federated Learning (CFL), implementing a range of methods that we will open-source. \item We introduce a light-weight pseudo-latent knowledge distillation mechanism to aggregate client models trained on non-IID data partitions.
-Importantly, our approach incurs no additional client-side computation and does not store or generate training data. \item We outperform both existing methods and contributed baselines by as much as 7\% while drastically reducing communication costs by only sharing a small set of model parameters. \end{enumerate}
+Towards this end, we propose a lightweight method for generating pseudo-data \textit{in the latent space} and distilling client model information.
+Importantly, we distill data from both the past task label distribution as well as the current task label distribution, preventing both catastrophic forgetting and performance degradation due to client heterogeneity. \textit{In summary, we make the following key contributions:} \begin{enumerate}[topsep=0pt,itemsep=0ex,partopsep=1ex,parsep=1ex,leftmargin=*,labelindent=10pt] \item We modify and extend popular continual prompting based approaches to the setting of Continual Federated Learning (CFL), implementing a range of methods that we will open-source. \item We introduce a light-weight pseudo-latent knowledge distillation mechanism to aggregate client models trained on non-IID data partitions.
+Importantly, our approach incurs no additional client-side computation and does not store or generate training data. \item We outperform both existing methods and contributed baselines by as much as 7\% while drastically reducing communication costs by only sharing a small set of model parameters, which constitutes only \textasciitilde 9.5\% of the total parameters. \end{enumerate}